iceburg-net/iceburg-ci/README.md

 name | example | description
 --- | --- | ---
-PIPELINE_HOME | ~/.iceburg-ci/workspace-zHM | location of a fresh iCEBURG CI checkout provided by the [downstreamer](https://github.com/iceburg-net/iceburg-ci-downstreamer). facilitates the sharing of common steps and tools across projects. removed after execution unless ICEBURG_CI_SKIP_CLEANUP is set to 'true'.
+PIPELINE_HOME | ~/.iceburg-ci/workspace-zHM | location of a fresh iCEBURG CI checkout provided by the [downstreamer](https://github.com/iceburg-net/iceburg-ci-downstreamer). facilitates the [sharing of common steps and tools](#central-steps-and-tools) across projects. removed after execution unless ICEBURG_CI_SKIP_CLEANUP is set to 'true'.
-PIPELINE_STEP | test | name of the running CI step PIPELINE_ID | main-88 | unique namespace for a build. useful for versioning. typically provided by the CI platform as `<branch name>-<build number>`. defaults to `local-0` when not provided.
+PIPELINE_ID | main-88 | unique namespace for a build. useful for versioning. typically provided by the CI platform as `<branch name>-<build number>`. defaults to `local-0` when not provided.
+PIPELINE_MANIFEST | ~/git/acme-app/ci/manifest.json | location of the [pipeline manifest](#pipeline-manifest) file. defaults to `$PROJECT_HOME/ci/manifest.json`
-PROJECT_HOME | ~/git/acme-app | top-level project folder, aka "your repository root".
+PIPELINE_STEP | test | name of the running CI step PROJECT_HOME | ~/git/acme-app | top-level project folder, aka "your repository root".